srtucker22/glipchat/README.md

 # quasar

-View the project at <a href="https://quasar.meteor.com">quasar.meteor.com</a>
+View the project at <a href="https://quasar.meteor.com" target="_blank">quasar.meteor.com</a>

 quasar is a real-time video chatroom application.
 The frontend is powered by React, Flux and WebRTC and the backend is powered by Meteor.

+quasar has been tested on the following:
+- Chrome
+- Firefox
+- OS X (Electron application)

-quasar has been tested in Chrome and Firefox.
-Other browsers may not support WebRTC.
+Other browsers and operating systems may not support WebRTC.

 ## Motivation